stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 would make the failure itself stamp me as a seer or initiate, or perhaps a god.
 I had enough of a smattering of Mexican mythology to make it worth trying; though I would try other delaying influences first and let the prophecy come as a sudden revelation.
 Would he spare me in the end if I could make him think me a prophet or divinity?
-Could I &ldquo;get by&rdquo; as Quetzalcoatl or Huitzilopotchli?
-Anything to drag matters out till five o&rsquo;clock, when we were due in Mexico City.
+Could I  "get by " as Quetzalcoatl or Huitzilopotchli?
+Anything to drag matters out till five o'clock, when we were due in Mexico City.

-  But my opening &ldquo;stall&rdquo; was the veteran will-making ruse.
+  But my opening  "stall " was the veteran will-making ruse.
 As the maniac repeated his command for haste, I told him of my family and intended marriage, and asked for the privilege of leaving a message and disposing of my money and effects.
 If, I said, he would lend me some paper and agree to mail what I should write, I could die more peacefully and willingly.